School Wellbeing Award- achieved December 2022

 At Holy Family we have collected in pupils, parents and staff views about mental health and we are working with specialists to drawn up an action plan for promoting emotional wellbeing in all areas of school.
 Our school governors are keen to promote this and are working alongside staff on this very important and vital project.

-Our wellbeing team consist of: Mrs Holden (Headteacher), Mrs Dodd (Deputy Headteacher), Mrs Higham (Wellbeing lead) Mr Paul O'Brien (parent governor representative).
+Our wellbeing team consist of: Mrs Holden (Headteacher), Mrs Dodd (Deputy Headteacher), Mrs Newsome (Wellbeing lead) Mr Paul O'Brien (parent governor representative), Miss Barnes (KS1 Lead) and Mrs Disley (KS1 Interventions).
 All of our team are happy to answer any questions you may have and we will keep you up to date with how things are developing.